107356019/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Cloud9/README.md

 ## Conclusion

 Now you've created a forecast model for the number of bicycle rentals with __AWS Machine Learning__ and tested it with __Cloud9__ , and create realtime endpoint to add this to the php page for real-time predictions.

-This can also be used in other scenarios, such as spam classification, text sentiment analysis, news classification, movie recommendation engine, etc.
+AWS Machine Learning can also be used in other scenarios, such as spam classification, text sentiment analysis, news classification, movie recommendation engine, etc. It really reduces labor costs and time to build, train the model.

+Machine learning is now a trend, if you don't have any machine learning experience, just try AWS Machine Learning.